Article at a glance

 Outpatient rehabilitation therapy (occupational therapy, physical therapy, and speech therapy)

-If a patient is not in hospice but still wants to receive palliative care, Part B can help cover palliative care services not covered under Part A. However, again, premiums and other out-of-pocket costs should be accounted for.
+If a patient is not in hospice but still wants to receive palliative care, Part B can help cover palliative care services not covered under Part A. However, again, premiums and other out-of-pocket costs should be accounted for as the patient, in this case, would have to pay for palliative care.

-Medicare Part C is known as the Medicare Advantage Plan.
+Medicare Part C is known as the Medicare Advantage Plan which helps to bundle Medicare coverage into an all-encompassing package.
 This Medicare plan is sold by private insurance companies that contract through Medicare.
 If someone is enrolled in a Medicare Advantage plan, many Medicare Advantage plans will cover the same services as Medicare Part A and Medicare Part B. This includes the palliative care services under those Parts.

 Medicare Advantage plans will vary in coverage, however, and may offer additional services such as long-term care.
 Medicare Advantage plans include the following: